-The most obvious way to reduce your company tax bill is to lower your profits.
-Your business is taxed on profit not turnover, so the less profit it makes, the less tax it will pay.
+The most obvious way to reduce your company tax bill is to lower your taxable profits.
+Your business is taxed on profit, not turnover, so the less profit it makes, the less tax it will pay.

 Remember that a limited company’s money is not your personal money – a limited company is a separate legal entity, so it’s not your own money.
 There are many laws governing what expenses can and cannot be counted as business expenses, so find out before you spend the cash.

 It is possible to offset past losses against future profits.
 There are laws governing this, for example if a company changes hands this offset cannot happen.
 This is to stop badly-performing companies being sold as tax havens.

 You may be able to claim tax allowances

 You may be able to get tax relief through capital allowances on buying certain kinds of equipment and machinery.